Studebaker US6 2½-ton 6×6 truck

 The Studebaker US6 (G630) was a series of 2 1/2-ton 6×6 and 5-ton 6×4 trucks manufactured by the Studebaker Corporation and REO Motor Car Company during World War II.
 The basic cargo version was designed to transport a 2+1/2 ST cargo load over any type of terrain in any weather.
-Most of these were exported to the Soviet Union under Lend-Lease by the USA during World War II, since the competing GMC 6×6 CCKW design proved to be more suitable for Western Front conditions.
+Most of these were exported to the Soviet Union under Lend-Lease by the US during World War II, since the competing GMC 6×6 CCKW design proved to be more suitable for Western Front conditions.

 History

 Design and development

-In 1939–1940 the US Army Ordnance Corps was developing 2+1/2 ST tactical 6×6 trucks that could operate off-road in all weather.
+In 1939–1940, the US Army Ordnance Corps was developing 2+1/2 ST tactical 6×6 trucks that could operate off-road in all weather.
 Studebaker, Yellow Coach (a GM company) and International Harvester all submitted designs that were accepted and went into production in 1941.